elektito/ss-sync/README.md

 # How to Watch the Video

-You can use any video supporting RTSP.
+You can use any video player supporting RTSP.
 For example, to use the command-line version of `VLC` run:

     $ cvlc rtsp://localhost:8554/test